Get Ready for Guests, Not Pests: How to Protect Your Home During Renovations

 Renovating your home is a rewarding but challenging undertaking.
-Whether you’re updating a single room or your entire living space, it’s gratifying to see the finished product and share it with friends and family.
+Whether updating a single room or your entire living space, it’s gratifying to see the finished product and share it with friends and family.
 Unfortunately, pests are always waiting to revel in the celebration with you.
-The renovation process can leave your home vulnerable to insects, rodents and other unwanted invaders looking for shelter.
+The renovation process can leave your home vulnerable to insects, rodents, and other unwanted invaders looking for shelter.
 That’s why it’s important to factor pest exclusion and prevention into your home renovation plans.

-Keep An Eye Out For Structural Gaps
+Keep an Eye Out for Structural Gaps

-Be Aware Of How The Site Is Graded
+Be Aware of How the Site is Graded

-Remember To Keep Doors Closed When Not In Use
+Keep Doors Closed When Not in Use

-Clean Up The Clutter
+Clean Up the Clutter

 Watch Where You Dig